 7. Look at the keywords for which Apple ranks featured content

-In a previous article, we discussed in detail how Apple is giving more acknowledgment to browse traffic by ranking featured content among search results.
+In this section, we discussed in detail how Apple is giving more acknowledgment to browse traffic by ranking featured content among search results.
 We found that the keywords chosen by Apple to rank stories were actually closely related to the apps featured in that story.
 These keywords provide a real source of inspiration to explore new ASO ideas and tactics.

 AppTweak’s Story Keywords tool can be a great way to broaden your ASO keyword research.
 For each story we show you all the keywords the story ranked for in the search results.
 To make things even easier for you, we indicate the volume of the keywords directly in the suggestions.
 This allows you to immediately pay attention to the truly relevant words that actually drive traffic to your app.

 On April 5th, the Apple App Store featured a story ‘Work Out Fast at Home’.
 This story also appeared on keywords such as ‘minute abs’, ‘stronger’ or ‘working out at home’.
 All interesting keywords for any fitness app to add to their keyword list.